-307.5 COMMUNICATIONS
+307.5 DISPATCH

-If the pursuit is confined within the County limits, radio communications will be conducted on the primary channel unless instructed otherwise by a supervisor or communications dispatcher.
-If the pursuit leaves the jurisdiction of this department or such is imminent, involved units should, whenever available, switch radio communications to an emergency channel most accessible by participating agencies and units.
+If the pursuit is confined within the County limits, radio communications will be conducted on the primary channel unless instructed otherwise by a supervisor or dispatcher.
+If the pursuit leaves the jurisdiction of this [department/office] or such is imminent, involved units should, whenever available, switch radio communications to a tactical or emergency channel most accessible by participating agencies and units.

-307.5.1 COMMUNICATION CENTER RESPONSIBILITIES
+307.5.1 DISPATCH RESPONSIBILITIES

-Upon notification that a pursuit has been initiated, Dispatch will:
+Upon notification or becoming aware that a pursuit has been initiated, the dispatcher is responsible for:

-- (a) Coordinate pursuit communications of the involved units and personnel. - (b) Notify and coordinate with other involved or affected agencies as practicable. - (c) Ensure that a field supervisor is notified of the pursuit. - (d) Assign an incident number and log all pursuit activities. - (e) Broadcast pursuit updates as well as other pertinent information as necessary. - (f) Notify the responsible lieutenant or supervisor as soon as practicable.
+- (a) Clearing the radio channel of non-emergency traffic. - (b) Coordinating pursuit communications of the involved units and personnel. - (c) Broadcasting pursuit updates as well as other pertinent information as necessary. - (d) Ensuring that a field supervisor is notified of the pursuit. - (e) Notifying and coordinating with other involved or affected agencies as practicable. - (f) Notify the responsible lieutenant or supervisor as soon as practicable. - (g) Assigning an incident number and logging all pursuit activities.